adymaharana/adapt-inf/README.md

 ### Reference
-Please cite our paper if you use the $D^2$ pruning method in your works:
+Please cite our paper if you use this method in your works:
 ```bibtex

 @article{maharana2024adapt,